Rate this article

 How is generative AI being used in ecommerce?

 In ecommerce, generative AI has taken over a lot of repetitive tasks, including customer support, product descriptions, and ad generation.
-The technology also assists retailers in forecasting demand, maintaining optimal inventory levels, and providing novel customer experiences.
+The technology also assists retailers in forecasting demand, maintaining optimal inventory levels, and providing novel shopping experiences.

 What is the future of AI in ecommerce?